Principal Investigator :

 Email: hamed (dot) dalir (at) ufl (dot) edu

-Dr. Hamed Dalir is a researcher who specializes in quantum AI, Semiconductor Laser, and high-speed photonics computing.
-He was the co-founder and CEO of Optelligence LLC from 2020 to 2023, where he oversaw the development, construction, and validation of a variety of cutting-edge technologies, including artificial intelligence devices, ASICs, D/A converters, blockchains, and secure hashing algorithms.
-Dr. Dalir has received numerous accolades for his contributions to the field, including the prestigious Yoshida Foundation Award for the Development of Future Leaders for Changing Times and the JSPS “Young Scientist Fellowship” in 2011 and 2014, respectively.
-Dr. Dalir’s research has been supported by a range of organizations, including AFWERX, AFOSR, NASA, Army, AFRL, NIST, ONR, BAH, Broadcom, and private investors.
-He has published over seventy scholarly articles in high-impact journals such as Nature Communications, Light Science & Applications, Biosensors and Bioelectronics, Optica, Laser Photonics Review, and Applied Physics Review.
-In addition, Dr. Dalir has delivered over a hundred keynote addresses, invited talks, and topic lectures at universities and international conferences.
+Dr. Hamed Dalir is a researcher that focuses on AI hardware, semiconductor lasers, and high-speed photonic computing.
+Dr. Dalir has earned a number of awards for his contributions to the area, including the Yoshida Foundation Award for the Development of Future Leaders for Changing Times and the JSPS "Young Scientist Fellowship" in 2011 and 2014.
+Dr. Dalir received Commercialization Solutions from AFWERX in 2021.
+A variety of organizations have funded Dr. Dalir's research, including AFWERX, AFOSR, NASA, ARO, AFRL, NIST, ONR, BAH, Broadcom, L3Harris, DARPA, and private investors.
+He has published several scientific works in journals of high impact, including Nature Communications, Light Science & Applications, Biosensors and Bioelectronics, Optica, Laser Photonics Review, and Applied Physics Review.
+Dr. Dalir has also given over 100 keynote addresses, invited presentations, and topic lectures at universities and international conferences.

 Postdoc: